Whistleblowing 101: Speaking Up About Misconduct in the UK

 Should I or Shouldn’t I “Blow the Whistle”?

 Ultimately, whistleblowing is a deeply personal decision.
 Identifying proper resources, educating one’s self, knowing one’s rights and weighing one’s actions for the public good, are questions that need to be answered before becoming a whistleblower.
 Properly preparing one’s self will be an integral part of having a whistleblowing action fairly and accurately evaluated on the merits.

 As more companies adopt a well thought-out whistleblowing programme for their organisations, individuals will have more certainty on whether or not they should blow the whistle.
 Our hope for the future is that company cultures will evolve in such a way that “blowing the whistle” will not be seen in such a negative light, but will be an avenue for improving an organisation’s culture, reputation and, ultimately, bottom line.

-To learn more about how NAVEX Global’s whistleblower hotlines, incident management systems and expertise can help your organisation meet UK whistleblower requirements, email us at email@example.com give us a call at +44 (0) 20 8939 1650.
+To learn more about how NAVEX Global's whistleblower hotlines, incident management systems and expertise can help your organisation meet UK whistleblower requirements, email us at email@example.com or give us a call at +44 (0) 20 8939 1650.